rajattjainn/CV/yolo/Yolo v3/Pseudo Code.md

 - Read and parse the config file: **parse_cfg**" function in **neural_net.py**
 - Create a list (**module_list**) of all the layers found in parse_config file.
 For each layer, we'll have one item in the list. : **create_module_list** function in **neural_net.py**
+    - *EmptyLayer* is used as a filler for shortcut and yolo layer.
+The pulling up of feature map (in case of shortcut layer) or detection calculations (in case of yolo layer) will be handled in the forward function of the network.
 - create a "global_detections" tensor
 - Create a network from it the parsed cfg file
     - net layer